Topics & Tracks

 The battle against online fraudsters continues to rapidly evolve, with social engineering-based attacks increasing.
 Leading organizations are deploying new policies, technologies and methodologies to enhance fraud prevention, detection, response and recovery programs.
 Hear use cases and best practices focused on sharing practical knowledge and lessons learned on how to approach the most pressing challenges of anti-fraud professionals.

 This track focuses on the intersection of business and security.
-It features experiences and opinions of CXOs, exploring how to assess risk from a business perspective and then communicate cyber-risk to the board.
+It features experiences and opinions of CXOs, exploring how to assess and manage both cyber and human risk from a business perspective and then communicate risk to the board.
 Sessions will explore ways to leverage limited resource to manage and mitigate risk as well as the latest trends and issues in information security that impact the executive suite.

 This academically focused and refereed track for mathematicians and computer scientists offers presentations of the very latest papers about the science of cryptography.